gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

 ### OpenVPN

-OpenVPN is to reach all your server and to get a encrypted connection all the time ([Wikipedia link](https://en.wikipedia.org/wiki/OpenVPN)).
+OpenVPN is to reach all your services (server) and to get an encrypted connection all the time ([Wikipedia link](https://en.wikipedia.org/wiki/OpenVPN)).

 ### LUKS